helm/community/proposals/proposal-0001.md

    with these incompatibilities. proposal submissions without a sufficient backwards compatibility treatise may be rejected outright.
-1. Reference Implementation - The reference implementation must be completed before any proposal is given status "Final", but it need not be completed before the proposal is accepted.
+1. Reference Implementation - The reference implementation must be completed before any proposal is given status "final", but it need not be completed before the proposal is accepted.
 While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of "rough consensus and running code" is still useful when it